Thiagojm/aws_rng/README.md

     chmod +x /path/to/rng_collect.py
     chmod +x /path/to/send_aws.py

-Create an autostart entry:
+5. Create an autostart entry:

 >
-    nano /home/pi/.config/autostart/start_rng.desktop
+    sudo nano /home/pi/.config/autostart/start_rng.desktop

-Insert the following content into the .desktop file, changing the path to the path of your script:
+6. Insert the following content into the .desktop file, changing the path to the path of your script, save and exit the file:

 >
     [Desktop Entry]